florianv/petrinet/README.md

 // Creating a new Petrinet called 'MyPetrinet'.
 $net = new PNPetrinet('MyPetrinet');

-// Creating a start Place.
+// Creating a Start Place.
 $placeStart = $net->createPlace();

-// Creating an end Place.
+// Creating an End Place.
 $placeEnd = $net->createPlace();

 // Creating a Transition.